KangLin/RabbitRemoteControl/docs/Compile/Windows.md

         cd vcpkg
         vcpkg install pcapplusplus

+**Note**: PcapPlusPlus in vcpkg relies on WinPcap, but WinPcap does not work in Windows 10.
+So compile from source, relying on the npcap library.

 - When PcapPlusPlus is compiled from source, the CMake parameter needs to be specified to compile this project: